Travelin’ Bulldogs, We’ve got Your Hacks To Beat Jet Lag!

 When you’re experiencing jet lag, it’s tough to adjust to that pesky new time zone!
 Your body thinks it’s still in the old time zone, no matter what the clock says.

 Try to stick to your schedule based on where you are rather than where you were.
 If you usually get up at 7:00 a.m., set your alarm at 7:00 a.m. (local time)… and actually get up!
-Keeping your regular schedule will help your body fall into its natural routines, which should help you beat jet lag more quickly.
+Keeping your regular schedule will help your body fall into its natural routines.
+This should help you beat jet lag more quickly.
 You should also stick to your usual bedtime.
 The body works better with routine, so if you maintain your schedule, your body will learn to pick up on natural cues.

 Here are some additional tips on how to actually stay on schedule.